microsoft/LightGBM/README.md

 Get Started and Documentation
 -----------------------------

-Install by following [guide](https://github.com/microsoft/LightGBM/blob/master/docs/Installation-Guide.rst) for the command line program, [Python-package](https://github.com/microsoft/LightGBM/tree/master/python-package) or [R-package](https://github.com/microsoft/LightGBM/tree/master/R-package).
-Then please see the [Quick Start](https://github.com/microsoft/LightGBM/blob/master/docs/Quick-Start.rst) guide.

 Our primary documentation is at https://lightgbm.readthedocs.io/ and is generated from this repository.
+If you are new to LightGBM, follow [the installation instructions](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html) on that site.

 Next you may want to read: